apache/skywalking-rocketbot-ui/README.md

 ### How to contribute?

-Most of the contributions received are code contributions, and documentation, bugs, requirements are also welcomed.
+Most of the contributions received are code contributions.
+And documentation, bugs, requirements are also welcomed.

 ### How to report a bug?